-- Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Settings > Components and click the Components tab. - Step 5 On the Components page, view the component details. - Running Node
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Settings > Components.
+Then, select the Components tab. - Step 5 On the Components page, view the component details. - Running Node